Apply and Prepare

 The Family Educational Rights and Privacy Act (FERPA) and other regulations prohibit the Global Engagement Center from releasing your educational records unless you agree to release the information.
 Other than in limited cases, including health or safety emergencies, the Global Engagement Center needs this release to inform your family or emergency contact regarding your participation in this program.

-If you wish to grant access to your study away protected information to other parties, please complete the form and return it to the GEC.
+If you wish to grant access to your study away protected information to other parties, please complete the study away protected information form (Google Doc) and return it to the GEC.

 Be a savvy traveler